peteraba/d5/README.md

 ### Nouns

-Nouns are composed of an article (**r:** der, **e:** die, **s:** das) a main word and a notion for plural and optionally for genitive.
+Nouns are composed of an article (**r:** der, **e:** die, **s:** das), a main word and a notion for plural and optionally for genitive.
 Plural and genitive notions can be full words or extensions of the main word.
 If notions are extensions only than they are prefixed by `~` or `⍨`.
 Latter notes that the base word gets an äumlaut in the given form.

 | German                                   | English                      | Third                     | Category   | Date       | Score  |
 |------------------------------------------|------------------------------|---------------------------|------------|------------|--------|